PlainsightAI/legacy-docs/start.md

 ![](images/508297271.png)![](images/508330046.png)

-3\.
-Your device is now connected to your Channel.
+3. Your device will now connect to your selected Channel.
 The app will begin collection sensor data events for ingestion by the Sense platform.